core-infra-svcs/dashboard-api-go/client/docs/OrganizationsApi.md

 func main() {
     organizationId := "organizationId_example" // string | Organization ID
+    networkTag := "networkTag_example" // string | Match result to an exact network tag (optional) deviceTag := "deviceTag_example" // string | Match result to an exact device tag (optional) networkId := "networkId_example" // string | Match result to an exact network id (optional) quantity := int32(56) // int32 | Set number of desired results to return.
+Default is 10. (optional)
+    ssidName := "ssidName_example" // string | Filter results by ssid name (optional)
+    usageUplink := "usageUplink_example" // string | Filter results by usage uplink (optional)
     t0 := "t0_example" // string | The beginning of the timespan for the data. (optional)
-    t1 := "t1_example" // string | The end of the timespan for the data. t1 can be a maximum of 31 days after t0. (optional)
+    t1 := "t1_example" // string | The end of the timespan for the data. t1 can be a maximum of 186 days after t0. (optional)
     timespan := float32(3.4) // float32 | The timespan for which the information will be fetched.
 If specifying timespan, do not specify parameters t0 and t1.
-The value must be in seconds and be greater than or equal to 8 hours and be less than or equal to 31 days.
+The value must be in seconds and be greater than or equal to 8 hours and be less than or equal to 186 days.
 The default is 1 day. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.OrganizationsApi.GetOrganizationSummaryTopClientsByUsage(context.Background(), organizationId).T0(t0).T1(t1).Timespan(timespan).Execute()
+    resp, r, err := apiClient.OrganizationsApi.GetOrganizationSummaryTopClientsByUsage(context.Background(), organizationId).NetworkTag(networkTag).DeviceTag(deviceTag).NetworkId(networkId).Quantity(quantity).SsidName(ssidName).UsageUplink(usageUplink).T0(t0).T1(t1).Timespan(timespan).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `OrganizationsApi.GetOrganizationSummaryTopClientsByUsage``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
     }
-    // response from `GetOrganizationSummaryTopClientsByUsage`: []InlineResponse200277
+    // response from `GetOrganizationSummaryTopClientsByUsage`: []InlineResponse200281
     fmt.Fprintf(os.Stdout, "Response from `OrganizationsApi.GetOrganizationSummaryTopClientsByUsage`: %v\n", resp)
 }
 ```